Kyoto Outfit Inspo: What to Wear in Kyoto During Summer

 IN THIS GUIDE

-Woman in a kimono enjoying a traditional Japanese tea ceremony with a serene garden view highlighting what to wear in Kyoto in May.
+Woman wearing a kimono enjoying a traditional Japanese tea ceremony with a serene garden view highlighting what to wear in Kyoto in May.

 Woman wearing a white floral kimono in front of the Golden Pavilion in Kyoto, Japan showcasing what to wear in Kyoto.

-Two people in traditional kimonos entering a temple gate in Kyoto.
+Two people dressed in traditional kimonos entering a temple gate in Kyoto.

 Summer Climate in Kyoto